 The hold-both play isn’t for everyone.
 Skip it if:

-For most casual travelers who already hold the Preferred, the better question isn’t “should I add the Reserve” — it’s “do I travel enough to use the Reserve’s premium benefits before the next annual fee hits.”
-If yes, the elevated 150,000-point offer is the right window.
+For most casual travelers who already hold the Preferred, the better question isn’t whether to add the Reserve.
+It’s whether you travel enough to use the Reserve’s premium benefits before the next annual fee hits.
+If the answer is yes, the hold-both play is worth running.

 Leave a Reply